Top 11 Use Cases of AI in Contact Centers

 For example, an IVA with conversational AI proficiency can suggest customer actions and the sequences of those actions.
 The system then presents all the relevant information to the user.
 All the customer has to do is respond with a simple ”yes” or "no."

 Consider a customer calling to check the status of a deposit.
-As soon as the IVA answers, it recognizes the customer made a recent deposit and asks if that’s what they’re calling about. caller who asks to check their account balance.
+As soon as the IVA answers, it recognizes the customer made a recent deposit and asks if that’s what they’re calling about.
+A caller asks to check their account balance.
 After that, it predicts the next most logical question and asks if the customer wants to know their account balance.

-Streamlining self service with conversational AI increases user engagement because it is effective and easy to use.
+Streamlining self-service with conversational AI increases user engagement because it is effective and easy to use.

 Conversational AI provides analytical benefits to companies.
 These benefits often take the form of insight about the customer that a business can use to inform other processes.
 This method streamlines communications between customers and human agents and allows businesses to better anticipate, meet and understand customer needs.